How to Become a Teacher in Connecticut

 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in Connecticut
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Connecticut

-As with all states, in order to become a public school teacher in Connecticut, you will need at least a Bachelor's Degree from an accredited college or university.
+As with all states, in order to become a public school teacher in Connecticut, you will need at least a bachelor's in education from an accredited college or university.
 In addition, you will need to complete a teacher education program.
-If you do not yet have a Bachelor's Degree, you will most likely be able to join a joint or blended program.
-This type of program blends all of the coursework needed for a Bachelor's Degree and teacher education program.
+If you do not yet have a bachelor's degree, you will most likely be able to join a joint or blended program.
+This type of program blends all of the coursework needed for a bachelor's degree within an approved teacher education program.

 Complete a Teacher Preparation Program